 Abstract

-Current works of facial action unit (AU) recognition either ignore AU correlations, or miss important facial cues for AU judgment.
-To remedy this, we design a novel AU recognition framework guided by AU labeling rules.
+Existing facial action unit (AU) recognition studies either ignore AU correlations, or disregard important facial cues for AU judgment.
+To address these limitations, we design a novel AU recognition framework guided by AU labeling rules.
 Specifically, we first summarize AU labeling rules from the Facial Action Coding System (FACS) to separate facial judgment areas and define the explicit correspondence between AUs and the judgment areas.
-A region feature extraction component is designed to extract representations of judgment areas.
-Then AU-specific representations are mapped from their corresponding judgment areas.
+We design a region feature extraction component to extract representations of judgment areas.
+Then, AU-specific representations are mapped from their corresponding judgment areas.
 AU correlations are further encoded to enhance the AU representation learning.
-After that, a region relation learning component is further introduced to encode the correlations among judgment areas to enhance the region representation learning.
-Finally, the encoded AU and region patterns are jointly fed into the AU predicting component to perform AU recognition, where both AU correlations and facial cues are fully leveraged.
-Experimental results on two benchmark databases demonstrate the effectiveness of the proposed method, compared to state-of-the-art methods.
+After that, we introduce a region relation learning component to encode the correlations among judgment areas to further guide the region representation learning.
+Finally, the encoded AU and region patterns are jointly fed into the AU predicting component to perform AU recognition, fully leveraging both AU correlations and facial cues.
+Experimental results on two benchmark databases demonstrate the effectiveness of the proposed method compared with that of current state-of-the-art methods.

 1 Introduction